jsa-aerial/hanami/README.md

 * `:instrumentor-fn` A function `(fn[{:keys [tabid spec opts]}] ...)` which is used to implement custom external instrumentation for visualizations.
 Instrumentation are active components and typically will be re-com components.
 See [barchart example](#instrumented-barchart) for an example.
 Also, CLJS `aerial.hanami.core` has a 'rich' [comment](https://github.com/jsa-aerial/hanami/blob/ee5556d41033a956ef07d3971f9a506e1465fef9/src/cljs/aerial/hanami/core.cljs#L694) which gives a couple full examples.
 The `default-instrumentor-fn` is a no-op.

 * `:frame-cb` A function `(fn ([]...) ([spec frame] ...))` which used to implement post processing of frames.
 The `[]` case is called on component update.
 The two arity case is called by [frameit](#visualization) and passed the `spec` and `frame map` containing the frame elements that will be built into a single frame and `:frameid` whose value is the HTML id for the frame.
 It must passback a `frame map`, which can be the input or a new one with some adjustments.
 Generally this is used to set up post _mounting_ processing (DOM mutation...) and the input is simply returned.
 The zero arity case is strictly intended for post mount processing.
 As an example, [Saite](https://github.com/jsa-aerial/saite#user-tabs) uses this to render LaTex via MathJax.

+* `:symxlate-cb` A function `(fn ([sym] ...)` which will be called during translation of symbols in hiccup/re-com vectors (typically from server, but could be client only as well). `sym` is a symbol in such a vector which does _not_ exist in the default translation table.
+The return should be an application specific value (normally a function defined in the application) or `sym` if no such value exists for the application.
+The idea here is that users may add extra Reagent _components_ which can then be used in picture frame construction.
+So, you can use the symbol as denoting a legal component and it will be replaced by the value returned by your `symxlate-cb` function.
+This will then be used during overall rendering.

 ### Message system